top of page

 • 2 min read

-That in our parish’s prayer and work together we may create a highway for our God: let us pray to the Lord.
+That the nations and peoples of the world may work together for the “victory of justice”: let us pray to the Lord.

-That the Churches of Christendom may be “rich in the harvest of justice”: let us pray to the lord.
+That we may be always faithful to our covenant with God, a covenant sealed in the waters of our baptism: let us pray to the lord.

 References

 -United States Conference of Catholic Bishops.
-(2024ag, December 8).
-Second Sunday of Advent.
-USCCB. https://bible.usccb.org/bible/readings/120824.cfm
+(2025c, January 12).
+The Baptism of the Lord.
+USCCB. https://bible.usccb.org/bible/readings/011225.cfm

 -Cormier, J. (1995).
 Lord, Hear Our Prayer: Prayer of the Faithful for Sundays, Holy Days, and Ritual Masses.